phaebaez/duke/docs/README.md

 2.3 Copy the file to the folder you want to use as the home folder for your Personal Assistant Togepi.

-2.4 Double-click the file to start the app.
-The GUI should appear in a few seconds.
+2.4 Start up the application.
+It should look as follows:

 ![GitHub Logo](Ui.png)

 2.5 Type the command in the command box and press <kbd>Enter</kbd> to execute it.
 E.g. typing *`help`* and pressing <kbd>Enter</kbd> will open the help window.